robopossum/OctarineMoonRevival/README.md

 nade can send several people flying.

 ### Death station (Traitor)
-Looks identical to the gealth station, quickly removes an innocents health.
+Looks identical to the health station, quickly removes an innocents health.
 If they do not pay attention, they will quickly find themselves on 1 hp.
 It does not kill the innocent, but leaves them very close to death.